 Like with external access, you should take preventive measures against attacks when you allow users from the internet to visit your website.
 Here, a separate NAS or virtual DSM for your website has its edge.

 Some ingredients are strong passwords and two-factor authentication, a password manager, keeping your software up to date, and a good backup strategy.
-See my separate post on this topic (in preparation).

-About the question of whether you go for WordPress from Synology or WordPress.org, I strongly advise choosing the latter if you open your website to the internet.
+Regarding whether you go for WordPress from Synology or WordPress.org, I strongly advise choosing the latter if you open your website to the internet.

 Accessing your website